-The Kingdom of Spain is a unitary parliamentary constitutional monarchy, known as Spain, and is located on the Iberian Peninsula.
-It shares borders with Portugal and France.
-Spain has a population of over 46.42 million and an internet literacy rate of 79% (36.67 million million internet users).
+Spain is a parliamentary monarchy located on the Iberian Peninsula, sharing borders with Portugal and France.
+Spain has a population of over 50 million people, and an internet literacy rate of 80.6% (39.12 million internet users).

-The total GDP of the Spain is over US $1.2 trillion and with a contribution of 3.6% from the digital economy, Spain’s data center industry is thriving.
-Besides Spain’s data centers, the digital economy includes 19.18 million fixed line telephone subscriptions and 50.92 million mobile telephone subscriptions.
+The total GDP of Spain is over US $1.2 trillion and with a contribution of 3.6% from the digital economy, Spain’s data center industry is thriving.
+Besides its data centers, Spain’s digital economy includes over 19.48 million fixed line telephone subscriptions and over 51.46 million mobile telephone subscriptions.

-The majority of Spain’s submarine cables can be found in the south connecting Europe to Africa.
-There are 91 Spanish data centers, the majority of these colocation facilities are located in and around Madrid and Barcelona.
-Large carrier neutral Spanish data centers feature rich ecosystems and state of the art equipment, ensuring maximum uptime and connectivity to over 179 service providers.
+The majority of Spain’s submarine cables can be found in the south, connecting Europe to Africa.
+There are 143 Spanish data centers, of which the majority are located in and around Madrid and Barcelona.
+Large carrier neutral Spanish data centers feature rich ecosystems and state-of-the-art equipment, ensuring maximum uptime and connectivity to over 889 service providers.

-Energy is a significant issue for data centers and Spain has good coverage of the energy sector.
-Spain is energized by 59.6% renewable or green sources, with the remaining provided by fossil/nuclear fuels.
+Spain has good coverage of its energy sector, which is an important attribute for any data center market.
+The nation is energized by 46% renewable or green sources, with the remaining provided by fossil or nuclear fuels.
 This gives Spanish colocation facilities significant opportunities to take advantage of green energy.
-In addition to green energy, data center consumers enjoy a range of PUE scores between 1.40 and 1.40.
-The average PUE for Spanish data centers is 1.4.
-Spanish colocation facilities provide over 14.00 MW of power and has a range of rack power options from 5.00 kW to 5.00 kW.
+In addition to green energy, data center consumers enjoy a range of PUE scores between 1.15 and 1.55, with the average PUE for Spanish data centers sitting at 1.33.
+Spain's colocation facilities provide over 271.20 MW of power and has a range of rack power options from 5.00 kW to 5.00 kW.